odhiamboatieno/odhiamboatieno/README.md

 ### My Territories 🌱

-I am a writer of blogs, to read my blogs, you can visit[odhiambo.seentechs.com](https://odhiambo.seentechs.com) and [dev.to/odhiamboatieno](https://dev.to/odhiamboatieno).
+I am a writer of blogs, to read my blogs, you can visit [odhiambo.seentechs.com](https://odhiambo.seentechs.com) and [dev.to/odhiamboatieno](https://dev.to/odhiamboatieno).

 I write about things I am familiar with, things that trip up folks that I mentor, and things that I am learning.
 Day to day I make things with **Android Development** **Web Develpment** using **Cloud Computing** and **SEO**.